 With the backpack full I have reached the Cais do Sodré Station.
 5 minutes of walk and I have found myself in front of the typical Portuguese building.
 Even though inconspicuous, on the 3rd floor you will discover the whole floor of a rustic Portuguese flat converted into a hostel.

-Just when you go out from the hostel you cross charming São Paulo Square where you can enjoy coffee in one of its cafeterias (and Portuguese coffee is good and cheap!).
-The neighbourhood is full of restaurants and for those seeking for the night adrenaline it is a perfect spot as it becomes lively as the sun goes down.
+Just when you go out of the hostel you cross charming São Paulo Square where you can enjoy coffee in one of its cafeterias (and Portuguese coffee is good and cheap!).
+The neighbourhood is full of restaurants and for those seeking for the night adrenaline, it is a perfect spot as it becomes lively as the sun goes down.

 And in case you will get hungry the Time Out market just around a corner is a perfect solution.